 I’ve never felt more comfortable and at peace with myself than when in Dominica.
 But don’t get me wrong – there is a social scene on the island – you just need to know where to look.
 There are festivals and parties aplenty.
 Carnivals and fetes galore.
 Take a hike and admire God’s creation – you’ll soon see why they call Dominica the Nature Island of the Caribbean.

 Dominica may not be the place for you.
-But it’s the place for me.
-It’s home.
+But it’s home for me.
 Where’s yours?